 So where is this re-examination taking New Nordic cuisine and the world culinary movement more generally?
 I’ve noticed several refreshing trends in recent meals.
 First, conceptualization is clearly taking a backseat to a more down-to-earth approach to food.
 Certain chefs–Magnus Ek and Mathias Dahlgren jump to mind–have adopted a modern bistro approach, allowing themselves and diners to loosen up a bit: no more pre-meal lectures about the deeper meaning of sorrel.
 We’re just having dinner after all!

-Ingredients are returning to center stage: local is still important because it often guarantees freshness, but chefs are reaching more often for the best ingredients, not just the most traditional.
+Ingredients are returning to centre stage: local is still important because it often guarantees the freshness, but chefs are reaching more often for the best ingredients, not just the most traditional.
 The Nordic Food Lab points out that what constitutes a “Nordic” ingredient isn’t really clear.
 So instead of tasteless Swedish truffle, we can look forward to judicious use of truffe noire du Périgord.

 We are also seeing the return of craftsmanship in the kitchen.
 Take Ekstedt, for example, where cooking meat is elevated to an art.
 Chef Niklas Ekstedt incorporates traditional Swedish cooking methods like smoking into his daily repertoire, creating a connection between past and present that is both intelligible and relevant.
 We’re seeing more culinary craftspeople set up shop everywhere from Brooklyn to Paris to Sydney, giving rise to a new generation of butchers, bakers, coffee roasters, brewers, and more.
 Chefs are turning to them for ingredients of quality, completing a virtuous circle.